Bankruptcy and car finance explained

 What is bankruptcy?

 Bankruptcy is a form of insolvency that usually lasts for around a year.
 It’s typically an option for people who are experiencing serious financial difficulties and are no longer able to pay their debts.
 Declaring bankruptcy is a big decision that can affect your financial future, including your ability to secure a car finance loan.
+This means that bankruptcy is often a last resort, as it can have a major impact on your financial situation.

-Can I get car finance during my bankruptcy?
+Can I get car finance during bankruptcy?

 During the time that you’re declared bankrupt, it’s highly unlikely that you’ll be able to secure any type of car finance.
 Most lenders will refuse to offer loans to bankrupt applicants and you are legally required to disclose your bankrupt status to prospective lenders if you need to borrow more than £500.
-Your receiver may also put restrictions in place that prevent you from applying for a loan.
-If you’re found in breach of these restrictions, you may be at risk of receiving a court order and your bankruptcy discharge could be suspended.

 If that sounds like a lot of doom and gloom, it may be helpful to remember that bankruptcy doesn’t last forever.
-If you follow your restrictions and find that get your bankrupt status officially discharged, you can take steps to improve your credit score and find a car finance loan that’s suitable for you and your circumstances.
+If you follow your restrictions and find that you get your bankrupt status officially discharged, you can take steps to improve your credit score and find a car finance loan that’s suitable for you and your circumstances.

 Can I get car finance after my bankruptcy has been discharged?